Tulu Nadu state movement: Reasons

 In the early 21st century, the Tulu Nadu movement gained momentum in the region with support from notable Mangalorean Kannada poet Kayyara Kinyanna Rai and former Member of Parliament Ramanna Rai.
 In an interview, Kinyanna Rai said, "political boundaries might not mean anything to people who were fighting for the survival of a language and its culture.
 Karnataka and Kerala governments spoke about "Tier-II cities" and the "Smart City" concept, but investment was not forthcoming."
-In another interview, Ramanna Rai said that "the work on the Mangalore–Bangalore railway line was completed after 35 years of its launch."
+In another interview, Ramanna Rai said that "the work on the Mangaluru–Bangaluru railway line was completed after 35 years of its launch."
 He also said that "he would not accept the laying of a meter gauge line between the two cities and converting it into broad gauge as a development project particularly when there was no rail link for nine years."

 In 2008, the former president of the Kannada Sahitya Parishat, Harikrishna Punaroor stated:

 "All Tulu organisations from Dakshina Kannada, Udupi and Kasaragod districts will meet shortly to chart out a plan for a separate State and to take it up with the Centre.
 The people of these districts had a legitimate reason to seek a separate State.
 [Noting that most States came into being on the basis of linguistic consideration] people from Tulu-speaking areas too could stake a claim in this regard.
 Tulu is one of the five Dravidian languages with its own script.
 The demand for the inclusion of Tulu in the Eighth Schedule of the Constitution had not materialised over the years due to the apathy of the State and Union governments.
 Creating a separate State would give a fillip to the growth and sustenance of Tulu.
 It was the responsibility of elected representatives from the region to press for this cause.
 If the Government failed to fulfil their demand, an organised agitation would be inevitable."

 Mahajan Panel Report

-The issue of bifurcation and merger of the northern part of Kasaragod district (to the north of the Chandragiri river) with Karnataka, as recommended by the Justice Mahajan Commission as early as 1968, was discussed in Lok Sabha elections in 2004.
+The issue of bifurcation and merger of Kasaragod district with Karnataka, as recommended by the Justice Mahajan Commission as early as 1968, was discussed in Lok Sabha elections in 2004.

 United Democratic Front (UDF) candidate N. A. Muhammed, in an interview with The Hindu, said he would not do anything that would distort or topple a bill favouring the implementation of the Mahajan Commission report.
 He also said he would not press for implementing the Mahajan Commission report but would certainly not act against it if such a bill was moved in the Parliament.